sarken/docs/front_end_coding/style-guide.markdown

 title: Style Guide
 ---

 To establish the Archive's identity and to keep a consistent look and feel across the site, we have a specific set of styles we use.
-These are closely tied to the styles of our parent organization and our sister projects, so *do not deviate from the styles in this document* without approval from the Design Lead, Front End Lead, or AD&T Committee Chair.
+These are closely tied to the styles of our parent organization and our sister projects, so **do not deviate from the styles in this document** without approval from the Design Lead, Front End Lead, or AD&T Committee Chair.

 ### General

+There are some styles that we use regardless of media.

+#### Copy

 When writing copy for the Archive, use American spelling, a single space between sentences, and a capital "A" when referring to the Archive.